List of awards and nominations received by Blackpink

 Blackpink is a South Korean girl group formed by YG Entertainment, consisting of members Jisoo, Jennie, Rosé, and Lisa.
-Their debut single album Square One and its follow-up Square Two, released in August and November 2016 respectively, won the group several new artist awards between late 2016 to early 2017, including at the 31st Golden Disc Awards and the 26th Seoul Music Awards.
-At the 6th Gaon Chart Music Awards, Square One single "Whistle" won Song of the Year – August, while the Square Two single "Playing with Fire" won Song of the Year – November.
-"Whistle" also won Best Music Video at the 2016 Mnet Asian Music Awards and received a nomination for a Digital Bonsang at the 31st Golden Disc Awards.
+Their debut single album Square One and its follow-up Square Two, released in August and November 2016 respectively, won the group New Artist of the Year awards at the 31st Golden Disc Awards, the 2016 Melon Music Awards, the 26th Seoul Music Awards, the 1st Asia Artist Awards, and the 6th Gaon Chart Music Awards.
+At the latter, Square One single "Whistle" won Artist of the Year – Digital Music (August), while the Square Two single "Playing with Fire" won the award for November.
+"Whistle" also won Best Music Video at the 2016 Mnet Asian Music Awards and received a nomination for the Best Digital Song Bonsang at the 31st Golden Disc Awards.

-Blackpink's next two singles "As If It's Your Last" and "Ddu-Du Ddu-Du" both won the Digital Bonsang award at the 32nd and 33rd Golden Disc Awards respectively.
-"Ddu-Du Ddu-Du", the lead single from their first extended play Square Up (2018), also won the Best Dance – Female award at the 2018 Melon Music Awards and Song of the Year – June at the 8th Gaon Chart Music Awards.
-"Kill This Love", the lead single from their second extended play Kill This Love (2019), won "The Music Video of 2019" award at the 45th People's Choice Awards, where Blackpink also won "The Group of 2019" award.
+Blackpink's next two singles "As If It's Your Last" and "Ddu-Du Ddu-Du" both won the Best Digital Song Bonsang award at the 32nd and 33rd Golden Disc Awards respectively.
+"Ddu-Du Ddu-Du", the lead single from their first extended play Square Up (2018), also won the Best Dance – Female award at the 2018 Melon Music Awards, Artist of the Year – Digital Music (June) at the 8th Gaon Chart Music Awards, and Choice Song: Group at the 2019 Teen Choice Awards.
+"Kill This Love", the lead single from their second extended play Kill This Love (2019), won the Music Video of 2019 at the 45th People's Choice Awards, where Blackpink was additionally awarded the Group of 2019 and the Concert Tour of 2019 for the In Your Area World Tour.

 Blackpink's first studio album, The Album (2020), received nominations for Album of the Year at the 2020 Melon Music Awards, the 2020 Mnet Asian Music Awards, and the 35th Golden Disc Awards and won the Best Album Bonsang at the latter.
-Lead single "How You Like That" received Song of the Year nominations at all three ceremonies and won Best Dance (Female Group) awards at the first two and the Digital Bonsang award at the third.
-The song also garnered Blackpink their first ever Guinness World Records, five in total, including for the most-viewed video on YouTube in 24 hours, and won the MTV Music Video Award for Song of Summer, making them the first K-pop girl group to win an MTV VMA.
-"How You Like That" and "Lovesick Girls" from The Album won Song of the Year – June and Song of the Year – October respectively at the 10th Gaon Chart Music Awards.
+The lead single "How You Like That" received Song of the Year nominations at all three ceremonies and won Best Dance (Female Group) awards at the first two and the Best Digital Song Bonsang award at the third.
+The song garnered Blackpink their first ever Guinness World Records, five in total, including for the most-viewed video on YouTube in 24 hours, and won the MTV Music Video Award for Song of Summer, making them the first K-pop girl group to win an MTV VMA.
+"How You Like That" and "Lovesick Girls" from The Album won Artist of the Year – Digital Music for June and October respectively at the 10th Gaon Chart Music Awards.
 Blackpink also won Best Female Group at the 2020 Mnet Asian Music Awards and was selected by Variety as its 2020 Hitmakers Group of the Year.
 In 2021, Blackpink earned their sixth Guinness World Record for having the most subscribers for a music artist on YouTube, and received a nomination at the Billboard Music Awards for Top Social Artist.